vinctustech/oql/src/main/paradox/tutorial.md

 Tutorial
 ========

-We present a fully explained tutorial example showing how to apply OQL to an SQL database.
-To begin, we need to create a dockerized [PostgreSQL](https://www.postgresql.org/) database.
-Therefore, you will need to have [docker](https://www.docker.com/) installed.
+We present a fully explained tutorial example showing how to apply OQL to a [PostgreSQL](https://www.postgresql.org/) database which we will create using normal SQL.
+To begin, we need to create a dockerized [PostgreSQL](https://www.postgresql.org/) database, therefore, you will need to have [docker](https://www.docker.com/) installed.

 See @ref:[Examples](examples.md) for other examples.